Pengo0o/Pengo0o.github.io/_posts/2021-08-20-Python-EventHub-ADX-Ingest.md

 ## creation of a user assigned managed identity

-In the beginning of this blogpost i have mentioned that i have encountered a bug while working with the event hub ingestion.
+In the beginning of this blogpost I have mentioned that I have encountered a bug while working with the event hub ingestion.
 This bug was related to the system-assinged as well as user-assigned managed identities.
-In simple words, i was unable to ingest data when a system-managed identity was used!
+In simple words, I was unable to ingest data when a system-managed identity was used!
 Meanwhile Microsoft has fixed this issue and you can use a user-assigned managed identity to do the authorization.
 Microsoft is working on the fix for the system-assigned managed identity as well.
 I will keep this post up-to-date to reflect the current state!
-In this test scenario i have used a user assigned managed identity as Microsoft is still working on a fix.
+In this test scenario I have used a user assigned managed identity as Microsoft is still working on a fix.

 ## creation of an adx data connection